War Movie Review: Hrithik Roshan & Tiger Shroff Give Their Fans Plenty Of Reasons To Cheer!

 Speaking about the performances, Hrithik Roshan with his terrific screen-presence and magnetic swag leaves you in awe.
 It's an absolute treat to watch the Greek God unleash his mean streak and let his intensity do the talking in many places.

 It isn't easy to hold your own in front of a performer like Hrithik.
-But Tiger Shroff passes with flying colors with his back-flips and sommersault action scenes.
+But Tiger Shroff passes with flying colors with his back-flips and somersault action scenes.
 It's fun every time the two actors share a frame and the camera flirts with them.

 Despite limited screen time, Vaani Kapoor brings a pivotal turn in the plot and at the same time, even adds to the glam quotient.
 Anupriya Goenka and Ashutosh Rana are good in their roles.

 Benjamin Jasper's cinematography presents us with some breath-taking, fast-paced visuals.
-On the flip side, his camerawork gets a tad jerky in few places.
+On the flip side, his camerawork gets a tad jerky in a few places.
 Aarif Sheikh's editing is taut.
 While the CGI in a couple of action scenes is tacky, majority of it is smooth-sailing.

 Hrithik Roshan and Tiger Shroff are bombastic on the dance floor when it comes to 'Jai Jai Shiv Shankar'.
 The breezy 'Ghungroo' song is pleasing to the eyes and ears.
 The background music adds more intensity to the story-telling.